 YouTube user Themightymoze made waves when he revealed there was an entire abandoned neighborhood in Southbury, a fact that many Connecticut residents were not aware of.
-His creepy video shows what appears to be a charming collection of cottages, except that they’re all completely abandoned.
-Curious as to how this came to be?
+His creepy video shows what appears to be a charming collection of cottages that were actually residences of Southbury Training School staff, except that they’re all now completely abandoned.
+Curious as to how this came to be one of the abandoned places in Connecticut?
 Check it out below:

 You can watch the whole tour here: